 Coherus BioSciences, Inc. (the "Company" or "Coherus") is a commercial-stage biopharmaceutical company focused on the research, development and commercialization of innovative cancer treatments and commercialization of its portfolio of United States Food and Drug Administration ("FDA")-approved biosimilars.
 The Company's strategy is to develop and commercialize innovative cancer treatments funded with cash generated through net sales of its diversified portfolio of FDA-approved therapeutics.
 The Company's headquarters and laboratories are located in Redwood City, California and in Camarillo, California, respectively.
 The Company sells UDENYCA (pegfilgrastim-cbqv), a biosimilar to Neulasta, a long-acting granulocyte-colony stimulating factor, in the United States.
 The FDA approved YUSIMRYTM (adalimumab-aqvh) in December 2021, which the Company plans to launch in the United States on or after July 1, 2023, per the terms of an agreement with Humira manufacturer, AbbVie Inc. ("AbbVie").
-On August 2, 2022, the FDA approved CIMERLI (ranibizumab-eqrn), a Lucentis biosimilar, and commercial launch is planned for October 2022 in the United States.
+On August 2, 2022, the FDA approved CIMERLITM (ranibizumab-eqrn), a Lucentis biosimilar, and commercial launch commenced on October 3, 2022 in the United States.

-The Company's product pipeline comprises the following four product candidates: toripalimab, an anti-PD-1 antibody being developed in collaboration with Junshi Biosciences; CHS-006, an antibody targeting TIGIT being developed in collaboration with Junshi Biosciences; and two wholly-owned preclinical immuno-oncology programs, CHS-1000, an antibody targeting ILT4, and CHS-3318, an antibody targeting CCR8.
+The Company's product pipeline comprises the following three product candidates: toripalimab, an anti-PD-1 antibody being developed in collaboration with Junshi Biosciences; CHS-006, an antibody targeting TIGIT being developed in collaboration with Junshi Biosciences; and one wholly-owned preclinical immuno-oncology program, CHS-1000, an antibody targeting ILT4.
 In May 2022, the Company discontinued development of its bevacizumab (Avastin) biosimilar product candidate from Innovent Biologics (Suzhou) Co., Ltd. ("Innovent").
+In October 2022, the Company discontinued development of its preclinical immuno-oncology program, CHS-3318, an antibody targeting CCR8, in order to focus on external molecules targeting CCR8.